Home » The Philippines » How to sell property in the Philippines: A comprehensive 7-step guide

 Requirements for selling property or land in the Philippines

-As a foreigner, selling property in the Philippines requires navigating certain legal restrictions.
-While you cannot own and sell land in the Philippines, you can own and sell property units, such as condominiums or apartments, as long as Filipino citizens own 60% of the condo project.
+Selling property in the Philippines as a foreigner requires navigating certain legal restrictions.
+While you cannot own and sell land in the Philippines, you can sell property units, such as condominiums or apartments, as long as Filipino citizens own 60% of the condo project.

 Foreigners who want to sell their property units in the Philippines must coordinate with the condominium corporation and comply with the requirements for selling property in the Philippines.
-The same counts for Filipinos or legal entities who want to sell their land or lot; they must comply with the requirements for selling land in the Philippines.
+The same applies to Filipinos or legal entities who want to sell their land or lot; they must comply with the requirements for selling land in the Philippines.

 Documents needed to sell property by the owner